Sharp rate for the dual quantization problem: Proof of the sharp rate theorem

-As already said, Proposition \ref{prop:subLin} does not hold anymore for $\bar d_{n,p}$.
-As a consequence we have to establish an asymptotic firewall Lemma, which will help us in the sequel to overcome this problem also in the non-compact setting.
+As already said, Proposition~\ref{prop:subLin} does not hold anymore for $\bar d_{n,p}$.
+As a consequence we have to establish a ``firewall Lemma", which will be a useful tool to overcome this problem in the non-compact setting.